ScratchAddons/website-v2/content/docs/_index.md

 If you are interested in the design of the project, [look here](developing/design).

-Have questions about ScratchAddons?
+Have questions about Scratch Addons?
 [Ask here](https://github.com/ScratchAddons/ScratchAddons/discussions)!

 Ideas for new addons can go in the [issues tab](https://github.com/ScratchAddons/ScratchAddons/issues).